jatharva04/Finlatics_ML_Project/README.md

-# Finlatics Data Science & Machine Learning Projects
+# Finlatics Machine Learning Projects

 This repository contains my project submissions and analyses completed during the Finlatics Machine Learning Program.
 The projects focus on applying core Machine Learning techniques to real-world datasets using Python and popular machine learning libraries.